 - Taxpayer has failed to respond to administrative or statutory notices, tax has been assessed, and the matter has been transferred to collections.
 This type of case will be accepted where there is a substantive tax issue involved or where tax equity dictates it.

-Students interested in registering for the Clinic course must have successfully completed Basic Tax (Law 7095) and have an overall GPA of 2.3 or better.
+Students interested in registering for the clinic course must have successfully completed Basic Tax (Law 7095) and have an overall GPA of C+ or better.

-After registering for the Clinic course, forward the following information to the Clinic Secretary via e-mail - email@example.com or stop by the Clinic.
-The Clinic is located on the first floor next to classroom 170 and opposite the Career Services Office.
+After registering for the clinic course, forward the following information to the clinic secretary via e-mail – [email protected] or stop by the clinic.

 - Full name

 - Social Security Number